chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

 3. Once all these have been set, click "Update Profile" to complete your setup.

-## Test File permissions
+## Test File Permissions

-As noted above in the section above outlining how to set the "Write" and "Execute" privileges for the specified directories, in some cases Kora will not work with the defaulted permissions generated during installation.
+As noted above in the section above outlining how to set the "Write" and "Execute" permissions for the specified directories, in some cases Kora will not work with the defaulted permissions generated during installation.

 To check whether or not your installation works properly: